Last Web page update: 10/18/2015, referencing FixParts version 1.0.1

 Many of these commands have self-evident effects, at least if you understand a bit about MBR partitioning.
 I describe partition omission and setting primary or logical status in the next section.
 A few words about some of the other options are in order, though:

 If your partition display is not to your liking, you can adjust partitions' primary/logical status within certain constraints, delete (omit) a partition, or in some cases turn an omitted partition into a primary or logical partition.
 (Note that FixParts can not scan for lost partitions or those you've deleted with another program.
-Use TestDisk for this job—but be aware that TestDisk sometimes creates improperly-sized extended partitions, so you may need to use FixParts after you use TestDisk!)
+Use TestDisk for this job.
+Old versions of TestDisk sometimes created improperly-sized extended partitions, but I've not heard of this happening recently.
+If it happens to you, though, FixParts can fix the problem.)

 Use the r option to turn a partition into a primary partition, l (that's a letter L, not a digit 1) to turn it into a logical partition, or o (the letter O, not the digit 0) to omit the partition.
 Note that omitting the partition does not immediately remove it from the partition list; it will still appear in the list when you type p, but it will be coded as omitted under the Status column.
 When you save your changes, omitted partitions will not be saved and so will be lost.